Adrifot/Adrifot/README.md

 ## Work
 - Currenly working on: a [fresh remake](https://github.com/Adrifot/BG_Shop-V2) of an [older university project](https://github.com/Adrifot/BGShop_Project_2024) - an online board game shop
-- Currently learning: bare metal C for embedded systems
+- Currently learning: more JavaScript
-- Looking for: opportunities to collaborate on open-source projects or internships in Web Dev, Embedded Systems, ML, or IoT
+- Looking for: opportunities to collaborate on open-source projects or internships

 ## Technologies and Tools
 - **Languages:** <br><br>